 Unlawful Possession of a Firearm

-RSMo. § 571.070: Charges based on alleged prohibited status, including prior felony convictions or active orders of protection in the Cass County, MO area.
+Pursuant to RSMo. § 571.070, prosecutors may file charges based on claimed prohibited status, such as a prior felony conviction or an active order of protection in the Cass County, MO region.

 Armed Criminal Action (ACA)

-RSMo. § 571.015: Firearm allegations tied to the commission or attempted commission of another felony.
+RSMo. § 571.015: Allegations asserting that a firearm was used, displayed, or possessed in connection with the commission or attempted commission of another felony offense.

 Ghost Guns & Altered Firearm Identification

-RSMo. § 571.050: Possession or transfer of unserialized firearms or weapons with altered or removed serial numbers.
+RSMo. § 571.050: Charges related to the possession, manufacture, or transfer of unserialized firearms or weapons with removed, defaced, or tampered serial numbers.

 Firearms in School Zones & Prohibited Locations

-Cases involving alleged firearm possession on school campuses or other restricted or clearly posted locations in the Cass County, MO area.
+Allegations involving firearm possession on school property or in locations specifically prohibited by statute or posted notice within the Cass County, MO area.

 City-Level Weapons Code Violations